Journalists’ Professional Roles and Role Performance

 It should be borne in mind that although its relevant components are inevitably determined by normative criteria, the concept of role performance is not a normative one (Mellado, 2015; Mellado et al., 2017a).

-Indeed, roles are not good or bad per se, since they are not universal.
+Indeed, roles are not universal, so they are not good or bad per se.
 They are historical, are situational, and can be mediated constantly depending on the specific contexts.
 Journalists in advanced democracies, for example, may perform a more detached watchdog role or a more adversarial watchdog role, as happens in the cases of the United States and Spain.
 Likewise, journalists from transitional democracies may perform a more civic role or stick to performing a disseminator role if, for example, they are still fearful of a dictatorship regime.
 At the same time, journalists working for a very commercialized media outlet or in specific news beats may use the infotainment role in a much more prominent way, while in non-democratic countries the adversarial role or the loyal-facilitator role (depending on what type of dictatorship it is, of course) would be more appropriate.

 Table 1.
 Role Conception, Perception, Enactment, and Performance in Journalism